 Veins of the vertebral column

-- Identify the venous drainage pattern of an individual vertebra.
+- Describe the venous drainage pattern of an individual vertebra.

 - Identify the main collecting veins of each vertebral region.

-Vertebrae are drained by four venous plexuses: anterior external, anterior internal, posterior internal and posterior external vertebral venous plexuses.
+The vertebral column is drained by four venous plexuses: the anterior external, anterior internal, posterior internal and posterior external vertebral venous plexuses.
 These plexuses communicate with each other through the intervertebral foramina and drain the external and internal regions of each vertebra.

-Intervertebral veins drain the vertebral venous plexuses and travel through the intervertebral foramina to empty into the vertebral veins of the neck, the intercostal veins of the thorax, the lumbar veins of the lumbar region and the sacral veins of the sacral region.
+Intervertebral veins drain the vertebral venous plexuses and travel through the intervertebral foramina to empty into the vertebral veins (cervical), the posterior intercostal veins (thoracic), the lumbar veins and the sacral veins.

 Find out more about the veins of the vertebral column by watching the video below.

 Take a quiz

 That was a lot of veins to remember!
 Time to consolidate all of that knowledge with a quiz.

 For a broader range of topics try out the fully customizable quiz on the anatomy of the vertebral column.
 You can even save your selections, so that you can quiz yourself later.